vvr-hub/ExamplePytestProject/readme.md

 ### 3️⃣ Start OWASP ZAP in Daemon Mode

-Run ZAP in the background:
+Run ZAP in the `background mode` (headless):

 ```sh
 zap.sh -daemon -port 8090
 ```
+This makes ZAP listen on `port 8090` for API security testing.
 Verify ZAP is running:

 ```sh